todogroup/ospology/ospo-book/content/en/06-chapter.md

 * Prioritize efforts — it's too time-consuming and expensive to measure everything.
 * Focus on the data that provides the most useful insights for risk management and decision-making.

 Instead of trying to measure everything at once, OSPOs should start small, learn from early efforts, and refine their approach over time.
-Health assessments work best when they are part of a practical and scalable process that evolves with experience.
+Health assessments work best when they're part of a practical and scalable process that evolves with experience.

 ### Case Study: How a Global Automotive Company Measures Open Source Project Health